maguirre9296/cs3338-ChatBoxAI-Final-Project/README.md

 Overview

 ChatBox AI is our final project for CS 3338.
-Instead of building a full working application, this project focuses on learning and documenting the entire software engineering process.
+Instead of building a full working app, this project focuses on understanding and documenting the full software engineering process.

-The idea behind ChatBox AI is a simple AI chat assistant for students.
-The goal is to show how a project like this would work in the real world using a front end, a back end, a database, Docker, and project management tools like Jira and TestRail.
+Our idea is to design a simple AI chat assistant made for students.
+The goal is to show how a real system like this could be built using a frontend, backend, database, Docker, and project management/testing tools such as Jira and TestRail.

 System Architecture (Conceptual)

-ChatBox AI would use a basic 3-layer architecture:
+ChatBox AI is based on a simple 3-layer architecture:

 1. Frontend (Web UI)

-  A chat page for typing messages
+Chat interface for users

-  Login/register screens
+Login/register pages

-  Settings and an admin dashboard
+Settings and a small admin dashboard

-  Communicates with the backend using REST API calls
+Talks to the backend through REST API calls

 2. Backend (Server)

-  Handles user authentication
+Handles login + authentication

-  Stores chat sessions and messages
+Manages chat sessions and messages

-  Connects to an external AI provider (through an “AI Adapter”)
+Sends user messages to an external AI model using an AI Adapter

-3. Database
+3. Database (PostgreSQL)

-  Stores user accounts
+Stores users

-  Keeps chat history
+Saves chat history

-  Can run inside a PostgreSQL Docker container
+Would run in a PostgreSQL Docker container

- We also assume a real AI provider (like OpenAI or Anthropic), but only as a placeholder.
+A real AI provider (OpenAI, Anthropic, etc.) is assumed, but only conceptually.

 Features
 Student Features

-  Register / log in
+Register and log in

-  Start chat sessions
+Start new chat sessions

-  View older sessions
+View past sessions

-  Export a chat (Snapshot 2 feature)
+Export conversation history (Snapshot 2 feature)

 Admin Features

+View total users

-  View total users, sessions, and messages
+View number of chat sessions and messages

-  Basic “system activity” view (conceptual only)
+Basic “system activity” overview

-Documentation Included
+Documentation Provided

+The repo includes all required CS 3338 final project documents:

-  SDD (Software Design Document)
+SDD – Software Design Document

-  SRS (Software Requirements Specification)
+SRS – Software Requirements Specification

 Design Specification

-  User Manual / README (LaTeX version)
+User Manual (LaTeX)

-  Snapshot Objectives (1–4)
+Snapshot Objectives (Snapshots 1–4)

-  TestRail run summaries (Snapshots 2, 3, 4)
+TestRail PDF reports for Snapshots 2, 3, and 4

 Workflow diagram
-This covers everything required for the final project.

-Technologies
+Technologies (Assumed for a Real Implementation)

-  Even though nothing is implemented, the project assumes:
+Even though nothing is fully coded, the project assumes the following stack:

 Frontend: React or Vue

 Backend: Node.js + Express

 Database: PostgreSQL

-  Containerization: Docker & docker-compose
+Containers: Docker + docker-compose

-  Project Management: Jira
+Task Management: Jira

 Testing: TestRail

 Documentation: LaTeX

 Repository Layout
 docs/
+ ├── design_spec.tex
+ ├── readme.tex
  ├── sdd.tex
  ├── srs.tex
-├── readme.tex
-├── design_spec.tex
  ├── snapshot_objectives.tex
  ├── testrail_snapshot2.pdf
  ├── testrail_snapshot3.pdf
  ├── testrail_snapshot4.pdf
  ├── workflow_diagram.tex
  └── images/workflow.png

 docker-compose.yml
 final-project.txt
 README.md   (this file)

-Viewing the LaTeX Documents (look below)
+Viewing the LaTeX Documents

-Go to the docs/ folder
+Open the docs/ folder

-Choose any .tex file
+Select any .tex document

-Open it in Overleaf, TeXShop, or any LaTeX editor Compile to PDF to see the formatted version
+Open it in Overleaf, TeXShop, or another LaTeX editor

+Compile to generate the PDF